 - The Whole Teacher Movement… We Need It Now… - November 14, 2016

 - [Election 2016] What Do We Tell Our Children? - November 9, 2016

 - [Podcast S2E11] Hi, I’m a Teacher and I’m Homeless - November 7, 2016

 - Revamping Your Resume for a Career Change - October 23, 2016

-After effectively launching The Educator’s Room, LLC and spearheading (and then helped write) our first book, “Keep the Fire Burning: Avoiding Teacher Burnout,” a lot of my educator friends always ask me the same question, “When am I going to leave the classroom?”
-While I am flattered by the off handed compliments, it got me thinking about how teachers can build their brands while still in the classroom.
+After effectively launching The Educator’s Room, LLC and spearheading (and then helped write) my first two books, “Keep the Fire Burning: Avoiding Teacher Burnout and “Behind the Desk” ,” a lot of my educator friends always ask me the same question, “When am I going to leave the classroom?”
+While I am flattered by the off-handed compliments, it got me thinking about how teachers can build their brands while still in the classroom.
 So many times teachers come to me desperately ready to leave the classroom and do something different in education but have no plan on how they will achieve it.
 Or I get teachers who have a lot of success outside the classroom but are unsure how to translate that to another career or position.

 Every 12 to 18 months on any job, I always reevaluate my plan needed to either transition to a new position or develop a new set of skills to make myself more marketable.

 During times of great uncertainty, I’ve used my plan to change employers and/or positions.
 While in more stable times, I’ve used this time period to perfect what I do at my craft.
 My plan literally consists of milestones/goals that I need to accomplish with my ultimate goal being the last thing on my list.
 Having a plan is crucial so that if something happens (suddenly laid off, contract not renewed, etc.) you already have a plan on how to recover.
 There’s nothing worse than not having a job AND not having a plan on how to recover from your lost.